 If your health and wellbeing are attached to a relationship, we can often look past relationships that do not align with our moral values.
 For example, because of financial ties, some people condoned the activities of the Nazis.

 They didn’t like what the Nazis were doing, blaming and rounding up minorities, placing disabled people in sanitariums.
 Still, they didn’t speak up because they knew their jobs depended upon their obedience.
 Unfortunately, the above example of the Nazis in the 1940s is mirrored in the United States’ politics beginning in 2016.
-If you have work associates who openly support leaders who expose this type of open hatred, it isn’t easy.
+It isn’t easy to work with associates who openly support leaders who expose this type of open hatred.
 Yet, you still have to work with them because your job depends upon it.

 Personal relationships are a different story.
 Here you have more latitude.
 What do you do when a friend supports a criminal enterprise?
 It brings up two impossible choices.
 Do you try to save or break the relationship?